Michael Schraa

-Michael Schraa (born April 17, 1961) is an American businessman and politician.
+Michael Schraa (born April 17, 1961) is an American businessman and Republican politician from Oshkosh, Wisconsin.
+He served six terms as a member of the Wisconsin State Assembly, representing Wisconsin's 53rd Assembly district from 2013 to 2025.

+Biography

-Born in Oshkosh, Wisconsin, Schraa attended University of Wisconsin Oshkosh.
+Born in Fort Carson, Colorado, Schraa attended University of Wisconsin–Oshkosh.
 Schraa is a business owner and former stock broker.
 In November 2012, Schraa was elected to the Wisconsin State Assembly, as a Republican.

 He was trained by American Majority.

+Michael is also the owner of Leons Frozen Custard in Oshkosh, Wisconsin, in between his government duties.